 By Casie Terry

 Why take extra vitamin D?
-Let us count the ways — especially around this time of year.
+Let us count the ways.

 One study found that during the winter months, 28 percent of its participants were deficient in vitamin D (blood levels of < 20 ng/mL), while 33 percent had insufficient levels (blood levels of 20-29 ng/mL).